mhusseini/Dryv/README.md

         // The following line is special for Ninject and reactivates the default ASP.NET MVC model validation. kernel.Unbind<ModelValidatorProvider>();

-        // Register Dry with the IoC framework. kernel.RegisterDryv();
+        // Register Dryv with the IoC framework. kernel.RegisterDryv();

         DependencyResolver.SetResolver(new NinjectDependencyResolver(kernel));